-Many families are asking whether their children should be tested for
+Many families are asking if their children should be tested for

 COVID-19.
-The American Academy of Pediatrics encourages parents to talk to their child's doctor about testing.
-Your pediatrician can help determine when testing may be a good idea based on infection rates and availability of tests in your area.
-They can also help you follow up on test results.
+Your pediatrician can help determine when testing may be a good idea, and which type of test would be best.
+They can also help you follow up on your child's test results.

-symptoms of COVID-19 should be tested promptly to determine if they have an active infection.
-This is especially important if they are participating in
+symptoms of COVID-19 should be tested without delay to find out if they have an active infection.
+This is especially important if they have in-person in

-For children who had close contact with someone who has COVID-19, it's best to wait at least 4 days after exposure to be tested, unless they have symptoms of an infection.
-Close contact means having been less than 6 feet for at least 15 minutes from a person with confirmed or probable case of COVID-19.
+For children who had close contact with someone who has COVID-19, but do not have symptoms of an infection, it's best to wait at least 4 days after exposure to be tested.
+Close contact means having been less than 6 feet for a total of at least 15 minutes over a 24-hour period from a person with confirmed or probable case of COVID-19.

 Types of COVID-19 tests

-There are currently two main types of COVID-19 tests: diagnostic tests and antibody tests.
-Your pediatrician can talk with you about what each test can and cannot do, and when tests can be most useful.
+There are currently three main types of COVID-19 tests available: Nucleic acid amplification tests, antigen tests, and antibody tests.
+Your pediatrician can help describe what each test can and cannot do, and when tests can be most useful.

-Antigen test.
 Another kind of diagnostic test is an antigen test.
 It uses a nasal or throat swab.
-Results take an hour or less.
-Positive test results are very accurate.
-But if the test result is negative, a molecular test might be needed so you know for sure that your child does not have COVID-19.
-This is because antigen tests are less sensitive than PRC tests.
+Some antigen tests are approved to give rapid results, available in an hour or less.
+Positive antigen test results are generally reliable.
+If the test result is negative, a PCR test might be needed so you know for sure that your child does not have COVID-19.
+This is because negative antigen tests tend to be less accurate.

-Antibody tests cannot detect a current COVID-19 infection.
+Antibody tests are not useful to diagnose a current infection.
 This is because it may take up to three weeks after your child first shows symptoms of being sick before the test can find antibodies in the blood sample.
-Many test locations can give you results the same day or within one to three days.
-Sometimes, a second antibody test is needed.
+Many test locations can provide results the same day or within one to three days.

-child care, summer camps or dorms.
-Anyone with a positive anybody test should continue to take safety steps such as wearing
+child care or dorms.
+Anyone with a positive antibody test should continue to COVID-19 prevention steps such as wearing

-After your child has a diagnostic or antibody test, it is important to talk with your pediatrician about positive or negative test results.
+After your child has a diagnostic or antibody test, it is important to talk with your pediatrician about positive or negative test results and what to do next.
 If you have any concerns about your child's health, call your pediatrician.